Editor’s Note: This post was originally published on May 10, 2017.

 Tying the previous two examples together, the common thread is that Baptism represents a type of death—this sacrament KILLS original sin and makes us ADOPTED sons and daughters of God!
 St. Paul states it best, “So whoever is in Christ is a new creation: the old things have passed away; behold, new things have come” (2 Corinthians 5:17).

 Our process in becoming a new creation starts with the sacrament of Baptism.
 What is more, the Greek word βαπτίζω [Baptism] translates to submersion under water.
-When I hear the verb submerge the image that is usually associated in my mind relates to drowning or death.
+The word verb submerge brings forth an image of drowning or death.
 In a real sense a spiritual death occurs—death to one’s sins, namely original sin.

 I do not think it was a coincidence either that the Gospel writers placed Jesus’ baptism at the beginning of his public ministry.
 The submersion of Jesus in the baptismal waters of the Jordan River prefigures his death on the Cross and the death to self we are all called to partake in!